-Flying with a toddler presents an entirely new set of challenges than flying with a baby.
+Flying with a toddler presents an entirely different set of challenges than flying with a baby.
 And it’s due mostly to mobility.
 Toddlers don’t like to sit still.
 They’re also more headstrong, prone to meltdowns, and have fleeting attention spans.
-But traveling with a toddler doesn’t have to end with your forsaking air travel until they’re teenagers.
+But the stress of traveling with a toddler doesn’t have to end with your forsaking air travel until they’re teenagers.
 It just takes some proper planning, smart packing, and a little mental preparation.
 To help, Fatherly compiled top tips for flying with a toddler.
 Here’s what we recommend:

 Get to the Airport Early

 When it comes to flying with kids, some argue against arriving at the airport too early because it means entertaining them for a longer stretch of time outside the comforts of home.
 The simple fact remains, though: airport stress is dictated by your departure time.
 And the less time you give yourself to go from the parking garage to the gate ⏤ especially with a toddler in tow ⏤ the more stress you will create.
 Traveling with a toddler, especially when they’re walking, takes significantly more time than traveling on your own.
 Arriving 90 minutes to two hours before your flight ensures no matter how long the check-in or TSA lines are, or how slowly they’re moving, you’ll never have to sweat missing your flight.
 Even better, it gives parents a chance to regroup ⏤ order lunch, feed the kid, buy a book they won’t be able to read ⏤ when they get inside the terminal.

 Split Up When You Board